xotnet/CryptoToolKit/README.md

 # CryptoToolKit
-ToolKit for crypt/decrypt messages, files and generate random keys for crypt
+ToolKit for crypt/decrypt messages, files and generate random keys for crypt.
+You can use any data and password for crypt it and keep it safe

 > [!CAUTION]
 > Using CryptoToolKit alfa is unsecure!
 This is test alfa release